scuzzydude/asimov/asimov.md

 Henry Ford revolutionized more than just the automobile.
 Engineering wasn't really extended to dealing with labor before Henry Ford.
 Generally, in urban environments, if you were a skilled at some facet of industry, you were good and fast because if you weren't, somebody was going to beat you down and take your job and your family was going to starve.
 Brutal life, but I don't think that's an overdramatization.
 Henry Ford equalized a system of labor.
 He made it so that it didn't really require much education, or much skill, or much intelligence, in a large system, there would be a place where you might fit.
 If you were willing to work hard and learn how to do at least one thing well, you could earn a good living.
 He broke down a system and integrated it using equalization of ability.
 If you were too fast for your job that meant you could move up.
 That motivated you.
 The old way rewarded those who were willing to hurt somebody to take a job.
 In terms of real value, Henry Ford changed the world.

 Back to our hypothetical billionaires.
 Future humanity will value billionaire John more than Paul, and they'll use the value of ideas to measure because the value of property isn't relative to anything anymore.
 The stars, and thus property, are infinite.
-It won't matter that he was a both a dead-beat dad and a kidnapper of his own son, as well as a backstabbing dream usurping friend, he had the vision that created more value for all of humanity.
+It won't matter that he was both a dead-beat dad and a kidnapper of his own son, as well as a backstabbing dream usurping friend, he had the vision that created more value for all of humanity.

 Scoot ain't like that.
 Scoot is like Paul and John get with George and Ringo and start a Scoot for *The United Federation of Planets*.
 They do a reunion tour and trick all the rich people and celebrities into converting all their property wealth into the development of a sustainable path to the stars.
 John and Paul share custody of Jude's kids; Vera, Chuck, and Dave while Jude is off testing the warp drive.[^38]